nationalarchives/ds-caselaw-data-enrichment-service/docs/README.md

 1. [Case Law Annotator](caselaw/case-law-annotator.md) -- detects references to UK case law citations, such as `[2022] 1 WLR 123`
 2. [Legislation Annotator](legislation/legislation-annotator.md) -- detects references to UK primary legislation, such as `Theft Act 1968`
 3. [Abbreviation Annotator](abbreviation-annotator.md) -- detects abbreviations and resolves them to their longform.
-For example, the longform of `HRA 1998` is `Human Rights Act 1998`.
+For example, the longform of `HRA 1998` is `Human Rights Act 1998`
-4. [Oblique Legislative References Annotator](legislation/oblique-references.md) -- detects indirect references to primary legislaton, such as `the Act` or `the 1998 Act` and determines which cited primary enactment the indirect reference corresponds to.
+4. [Oblique Legislative References Annotator](legislation/oblique-references.md) -- detects indirect references to primary legislaton, such as `the Act` or `the 1998 Act` and determines which cited primary enactment the indirect reference corresponds to
 5. [Legislative Provision Annotator](legislation/legislative-provision-annotator.md) -- identifies references to legislation provisions, such as `section 6`, and identifies the corresponding primary enactment, for example `section 6 of the Human Rights Act`

 ## 2 Enriching judgments: How to run the pipeline